-When a patellar tendon tears there is often a tearing or popping sensation.
+When a patellar tendon tears, you often experience a tearing or popping sensation.
 Pain and swelling typically follow, and you may not be able to straighten your knee.
 Additional symptoms include:

 - An indentation at the bottom of your kneecap where the patellar tendon tore

-- Your kneecap may move up into the thigh because it is no longer anchored to your shinbone
+- Your kneecap moving up into the thigh because it is no longer anchored to your shinbone

 - Difficulty walking due to the knee buckling or giving way